phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 ## Visualizing simulated cell trajectories

 Now that we have generated the data of our randomly walking cells, our next step is to plot these trajectories using Matplotlib.
 We will color-code the background ligand concentration.
-The ligand concentrations at each position can be represented using a matrix, and we take the logarithm of each value of this matrix to better color our exponential gradient.
+The ligand concentrations at each position (*a*, *b*) where *a* and *b* are both integers can be represented using a matrix, and we take the logarithm of each value of this matrix to better color our exponential gradient.
 That is, a value of 10<sup>8</sup> will be converted to 8, and a value of 10<sup>4</sup> will be converted to 4.
 A white background color will indicate a low ligand concentration, while red indicates high concentration.

 ~~~ python
 fig, ax = plt.subplots(1, 1, figsize = (8, 8))